Our People

 Ko Brendan Stevenson ahau

 An expert of the mind and physical mahi!
-Brendan has picked and planted vegetable plantations and toughed it out in dairy factories, before getting a Master’s degree at Massey University.
-He then became a research officer for Te Pumanawa Hauora and the School of Psychology, and a supernumerary lecturer in public health.
-Brendan’s research interests include racism and the well-being of older Māori and New Zealanders.
+Brendan has picked and planted vegetable plantations and toughed it out in dairy factories, before getting a master’s degree at Massey University.
+He was a research officer for Te Pumanawa Hauora and the School of Psychology, and a supernumerary lecturer in public health.
+Brendan’s research interests include cultural identity, racism and the well-being of older Māori and New Zealanders.
 He has worked alongside some amazing people from academia, the community and Pacific nations.
-His previous mahi was in the mental health and well-being team at the Health Promotion Agency.
-He is currently a senior consultant in research and evaluation with Allen + Clarke – a public policy firm.
+His previous mahi was in the mental health and well-being team at the Te Hiringa Hauora – Health Promotion Agency.
+He is currently a senior consultant in research and evaluation with Allen + Clarke – a public policy firm and co-lead on a longitudinal study ‘Modifiable Pathways to Sustainable Ageing in Aotearoa’ at Massey University.

-He has been a whānau caregiver for CYFS (Oranga Tamariki), is married and has three beautiful children, two dogs, and two cats.
+He has been a whānau caregiver for CYFS (Oranga Tamariki), is married and has three beautiful children, two dogs, and one cat.

 Back to top